 These students test my patience and their constant need for attention can make it difficult to teach anything.
 These are students who have learned that life isn’t easy and will take any kind of attention to feel important–even if it means being yelled at.
 They cope with stress from home or a lack of support by turning on adults around them.
 Negativity and impatience are toxic responses.

-- The Immature–these students are socially delayed for many reasons and as their more socially sophisticated peers leave them behind, the gap becomes a chasm.
+- The Immature–these students are emotionally or socially delayed for many reasons and as their more socially sophisticated peers leave them behind, the gap becomes a chasm.
 They may have short tempers and be easy to provoke.
 These students may “overshare” in class or reveal details about their likes, dislikes, or home life that make them targets for bullying.
 They may unsuccessfully attempt to insert themselves into conversations or friend groupings and alienate themselves from the very people they long to know.
 Their reputation can outstrip them and even as they pass through this developmental stage to maturity, they can still be trapped by the expectations and long memories of other students.

 Sometimes my role with an emotionally or behaviorally immature student is to consciously alter my reactions to support that student’s need for attention while helping them find alternative ways to express themselves.
 I also have to watch the balance of power in the room and encourage all students to treat others with patience.

-- Students with particular needs: English language learners, new students, and transient students; students with autism, ADHD, dysgraphia, dyslexia, and other learning challenges; students living with addiction (their own, or a parent’s), pregnancy, divorce, homelessness, depression, eating disorders, or suffering trauma from abuse or rape; students with frequent absences due to illness or tardiness due to a lack of reliable transportation.
+- Students with particular needs: English language learners, new students, and transient students; students with autism, ADHD, dysgraphia, dyslexia, and other learning differences; students living with addiction (their own, or a parent’s), pregnancy, divorce, homelessness, depression, eating disorders, or suffering trauma from abuse or assault; students with frequent absences due to illness or tardiness due to a lack of reliable transportation.
 They may be consumed with grief because a family pet died or because a friend died in a car accident or because a parent is going to jail.
 They may live in fear of violence, failure, not fitting in, not getting into a good college, not having a best friend or a date to prom.
 They may face racism, bigotry, homophobia, religious intolerance.

 Even students who face none of these challenges to their safety or sense of self and have the full support of their parents can be challenging on the days their binary view of the world’s fairness causes conflicts.